 You have your resume ready, but are looking for advice on cover letter writing?
 These guides will help you out:

 - Do I Need a Cover Letter?
-Are Cover Letters Necessary in 2019?
+Are Cover Letters Necessary?

 - How to Write a Cover Letter for a Resume (12+ Job-Winning Examples)